Return to the BUILD

 Secure the tank to the Chassis from below with one (1) KP screw:

-This was a nice simple issue.
-The car is definitely getting heavier and takes some care to flip over as we add more parts to it.
-All of the parts in this phase are plastic.
+This was a nice simple phase.
+The car is definitely getting heavier and requires some care as we flip it over to add more parts to it.

 Phase 29 – Frame: Driveshaft, Rear Axle Guards, Battery/Holder